 The validity of a valuation under this Act shall not be affected by reason of any failure to observe any of the provisions of this Act.

-42. Immunity of Valuer-General and persons authorised by him
+42. Protection from personal liability

 No liability shall attach to the Valuer-General, or any person duly authorised by him, for any act or omission by him in good faith and in the exercise or purported exercise of his powers and functions, or in the discharge or purported discharge of his duties, under this Act.

 43. Evidentiary provisions